mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

            <img src=img/galaxy-brain.jpg width=400px />

-        1. `docker-compose` used to be a standalone program (written in python)
+        1. `docker compose` used to be a standalone program (written in python)

             It has now been integrated directly into `docker` (written in golang)

-            This means that wherever you see `docker-compose` in a tutorial, you should substitute `docker compose` without a space
+            This means that wherever you see `docker compose` in a tutorial, you should substitute `docker compose` without a space

             See the docker documentation for migration details: <https://docs.docker.com/compose/releases/migrate/>